Read in: IT ๐ฎ๐น EN ๐บ๐ธ

 Bill Gates and the birth of Microsoft

-The Altair 8800 also played a crucial role in the birth of Microsoft.
-Bill Gates, along with Paul Allen, saw an opportunity to develop a BASIC interpreter for the Altair, paving the way for a new software market.
-In fact, Microsoft's first steps were taken while Gates was still a college student.
-This partnership with MITS (the manufacturer of the Altair 8800) marked the beginning of a technology empire we know today as Microsoft.
+The Altair 8800 played a crucial role also in the birth of Microsoft.
+Bill Gates, together with Paul Allen, saw the opportunity to develop a Basic interpreter for Altair, opening the way to a new software market.
+In fact, Microsoft's first steps were undertaken while Gates was still a university student.
+This partnership with Mits (the Aldoir 8800 manufacturer) marked the beginning of a technological empire that we know today as Microsoft.

 The personal computer catches on

-After the Altair 8800, other manufacturers also began to develop computers designed for the general public.
-In 1977, the Commodore PET 2001, Apple II and TRS-80 from Radio Shack were released.
-These machines have been instrumental in transforming computers from expensive business tools to devices accessible to everyone.
+After the Altair 8800, other producers also started developing computers conceived for the general public.
+In 1977, the Commodore Pet 2001, the Apple II and the TRS-80 of the Radio Shack were released.
+These machines have been fundamental in transforming computers from expensive business tools to devices accessible to everyone.

-The Commodore PET 2001 was a complete computer with keyboard, monitor and cassette recorder, giving users the ability to save and load programs.
-The Apple II, on the other hand, introduced the concept of a modular computer, in which the monitor and disc player could be purchased separately, making the system more flexible.
-The TRS-80, marketed primarily in the United States, followed a similar philosophy to the Apple II, offering a computer with separate accessories.
+The Commodore Pet 2001 was a complete computer with keyboard, monitor and cassette recorder, offering users the opportunity to save and load the programs.
+Apple II, on the other hand, introduced the concept of modular computer, in which the monitor and the record reader could be purchased separately, making the system more flexible.
+The TRS-80, marketed mainly in the United States, followed a philosophy similar to Apple II, offering a computer with separate accessories.

-For the processors used in the computers described in this article, they are all 8-bit.
-The Altair 8800 is equipped with an Intel 8080; the Commodore PET 2001 and Apple II are equipped with the MOS 6502.
-Instead, the TRS-80 Radio Shack is equipped with a Z80 microprocessor.
+With regard to the processors used in the computers described in this article, they are all 8 bits.
+The Altair 8800 mounts an Intel 8080; The Commodore Pet 2001 and the Apple II mountains the MOS 6502.
+Instead, the Radio Shack Trs-80 is equipped with a Z80 microprocessor.

-The key role of the BASIC language since the Altair 8800
+The key role of basic language starting from the Altair 8800

 Other interviews conducted at Varese Retrocomputing 2023

-During the event of 17 September 2023 in Tradate (VA), the Varese Retrocomputing 2023, I conducted several interviews with the various exhibitors.
-Don't miss the opportunity to explore the fascinating history of computers and vintage computing, by subscribing to the @ValorosoIT channels on the various social networks.
+During the event of September 17, 2023 in Tradate (VA), the Varese Retrocomputing 2023, I led several interviews to the various exhibitors.
+Don't miss the opportunity to explore the fascinating history of computers and vintage information technology, by enrolling in @valoSoit channels on the various social networks.